vagnihotri/automation/README.md

 # Sample Usage
-(After installing pip3, selenium and gspread) - `python3 script.py -a 989-WZK-K45Z -r eu -e 'Subscribed'`
-where a 12 character Account Id, Account Region and Key Event are passed as arguments (-a, -r and -e respectively).
+(After installing pip3, selenium and gspread) - `python3 script.py -a 989-WZK-K45Z -r eu -e 'Subscribed' -s <Google Spreadsheet ID>` where a 12 character Account Id, Account Region, Key Event and Google Spreadsheet ID are passed as arguments (-a, -r, -e, -s respectively).
 If Key Event entered isn't found, Charged is used by default

 # Requirements: